mangoszero/server/README.md

 respects for all of the code used other than [OpenSSL][48].

-[^1]: Visual Studio Express versions prior to the 2012 release can only
-      build 32 bit applications, unless you install the Windows SDK.
 [^2]: Clang support for Windows is experimental.
 Failure to compile Mangos
       may also relate to the experimental state of the port.